mrsarm/pose/README.md

 The `-p oneline` (or `--pretty online`) prints the list in one line, separating each item with a white space, why is it useful? you can then paste the output attached to a local IP in your `/etc/hosts`.
-Following the example:
+E.g.:

 ```
 127.0.0.1   sales-service postgres redis nginx ...
 ```

-This is useful when trying to access to services ran with Docker Compose, and then you need to access them from the browser, or from an app outside Docker.
+This is useful when trying to access services running with Docker Compose from outside the containers, e.g. you need to access a webapp from the browser, or make some queries to the DB with a desktop client app.

 #### List environment variables from a service